AbdelRahmanRahal/staticvar/README.md

 `> int`<br><br>

-Variables set using the StaticVar module are not dynamic.
+Variables set using the staticvar module are not dynamic.
 Trying to later assign data with different types from the originally set/inferred one will raise an error if it cannot be converted/casted:

 ```python
 foo.set(6.9) # A float value in an integer variable type will be casted as an integer